collective/plone.recipe.varnish/README.rst

     The exact version and the default version may be changed in future release of this recipe.
     4.1 seems fine, but gives problems with the tests, so it is not the default yet.

+    This version is also used for the configuration and script part.

 VCL Configuration Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~